Toothpaste: Flavorants

 Toothpaste comes in a variety of colors and flavors, intended to encourage use of the product.
 The three most common flavorants are peppermint, spearmint, and wintergreen.
 Toothpaste flavored with peppermint-anise oil is popular in the Mediterranean region.
 These flavors are provided by the respective oils, e.g. peppermint oil.
 More exotic flavors include Anethole anise, apricot, bubblegum, cinnamon, fennel, lavender, neem, ginger, vanilla, lemon, orange, and pine.
 Alternatively, unflavored toothpastes exist.

 Remineralizing agents

 Chemical repair (remineralization) of early tooth decay is promoted naturally by saliva.
 However, this process can be enhanced by various remineralisation agents.
 Fluoride promotes remineralization, but is limited by bioavailable calcium.
-Casein phosphopeptide stabilised amorphous calcium phosphate (CPP-ACP) is a toothpaste ingredient containing bioavailable calcium that has been widely research to be the most clinically effective remineralization agent that enhances the action of saliva and fluoride.
+Casein phosphopeptide stabilised amorphous calcium phosphate (CPP-ACP) is a toothpaste ingredient containing bioavailable calcium that has been widely researched to be the most clinically effective remineralization agent that enhances the action of saliva and fluoride.
 Peptide-based systems, hydroxyapatite nanocrystals and a variety of calcium phosphates have been advocated as remineralization agents; however, more clinical evidence is required to substantiate their effectiveness.